What's happening: Virus fears hit Africa, markets, churches

 The virus has now officially reached sub-Saharan Africa, as Nigeria reported its first case.
 The patient is an Italian traveler who recently arrived in Lagos, Africa's largest city — home to 20 million people.
 Isolated cases of the virus were confirmed in Egypt and Algeria in north Africa in recent days, but there is growing concern that cases around Africa are going unreported.
 When the World Health Organization declared this virus a global health emergency last month, it was precisely because of worry that it could hit countries with weak health systems.
 And that's increasingly what's happening, from Africa to Afghanistan and beyond.

-After Wall Street endured its biggest one-day drop in nine years, markets kept dropping Friday in Asia and Europe.
+Down, down, down.
+From Tokyo to Frankfurt and New York, markets just kept dropping and were heading toward their worst week since the financial crisis in 2008.
 A growing number of major companies are issuing profit warnings and say factory shutdowns in China are disrupting supply chains.
-Germany's DAX skidded more than 5%, Tokyo and Shanghai closed 3.7% lower and New York markets looked set for more losses.
-Investors had been growing confident the disease that emerged in China in December might be under control.
-But outbreaks in Italy, South Korea, Japan and Iran have fueled fears the virus is turning into a global threat that might derail trade and industry.
-And that worries U.S. President Donald Trump in an election year.
+Germany's DAX skidded more than 5%, Tokyo and Shanghai closed 3.7% lower and New York markets looked set for more losses Friday.
+With the virus confirmed in nearly 60 countries and travel and trade curtailed, companies are facing tough decisions.
+British Airways warned of a hit to its earnings as people put off or postpone trips.
+Philippine Airlines is laying off 300 ground personnel as part of an ongoing restructuring that was aggravated by travel restrictions caused by the virus.
+Some airlines in Europe canceled flights due to reduced demand.
+U.S. President Donald Trump has been in touch with CEOs amid worries it could weigh on the election campaign.

-While parts of China had already banned fun events, the damage to the rest of the entertainment world is spreading as fast as the virus.
-Disney closed its parks in Tokyo for two weeks, after doing the same in Shanghai and Hong Kong.
-South Korea exports entertainment worldwide but is shutting down its own shows, as K-pop superstars BTS called off an upcoming concert series in Seoul.
-Green Day did the same.
-The Emirates Bicycle Tour was canceled.
-And the Swiss government is now banning any events involving more than 1,000 people.
-The biggest victim: the annual Geneva International Motor Show, one of the car industry's showcase events.

 Follow AP coverage of the new virus at https://apnews.com/VirusOutbreak.